Neoministein/R2Northstar-Websocket/README.md

 - NS_ is for methods defined in the mod

 > Note that an open websocket won't be closed on Squirrel VM destruction
+## Functions
+- `PL_ConnectToWebsocket`
+	- Used to connect to socket.
+	- `socket_name`:  the name the socket is referred by.
+	- `url`: url of the websocket.
+	- `header`: a singel string from a tabel created with the `HeaderConverter` util function.
+	- `returning`: successfully connected true/false.

+- `PL_DisconnectFromWebsocket`:
+	- Used to disconnect from the socket

+- `PL_WriteToWebsocket`
+	-  Used to send a message to the webserver
+	- `socket_name`: name of the connected websocket.
+	-  `message`: message for the server.

+- `PL_ReadFromWebsocket`
+	- Get all messages from connection since  last `PL_ReadFromWebsocket` call.
+	- `socket_name`: name of the connected websocket.
+	-  `returning`: string array containing all messages in chronological order.

 ## Developed by

 - [Fuchsiano](https://github.com/Fuchsiano)